xhanin/jarup/README.md

 An alias for `cat` is `extract`.

-### replace file content [NOT IMPLEMENTED YET]
+### replace / add file content

-Replace the content of a file.
+Replace the content of a file or add a new one.
 This can be performed with `jar` command line utility too, it's just convenient to use.

 `jarup example.jar replace --from=my.properties --to=example.properties`

+An alias for 'replace' is 'add'.

 ### work with jars of jars [NOT IMPLEMENTED YET]